-Nathalie Tzourio-Mazoyer is research director at the CEA and manager of the GIN-IMN team.
-Neuroimager, she is particularly interested in the understanding of the neural bases of hemispheric specialization of cognitive functions, such as language.
+Nathalie Tzourio-Mazoyer was a research director at the CEA and manager of the GIN-IMN team.
+Neuroimager, she was particularly interested in the understanding of the neural bases of hemispheric specialization of cognitive functions, such as language.

 MD (1984 Cochin), she completed a master of neurosciences (Pitié-Salpêtrière 1987), then specialized in nuclear medicine (INSTN 1987-1989).
 As such, she participated in the Frédéric Joliot hospital department in Orsay in the development of neurofunctional imaging techniques and their application to the study of cerebral bases of cognitive functions.